intel-iot-devkit/joule-code-samples/exploring-cpp/lesson_7/README.md

 ## Lesson 7: Classes and Encapsulation

 In this lesson, we use some new techniques to create classes of our own, breaking our program into smaller, easier-to-digest pieces.
 Each of these classes holds its own data, and handles all of its own input and output.
 This makes them much simpler to use.
-See the README.md file on the github to learn more.
 We also use a new device: A relay.
 A relay is an electromechanical device that switches a high-current device on and off using a low-current digital signal.
 This lesson will create a temperature control system which will keep an office or home at 22degC (72degF) or within one degree of it on either side.

 ### The Hardware